 Hillary E. Hess holds a Master's in Counseling and Clinical Health Psychology from the Philadelphia College of Osteopathic Medicine, completing undergraduate study at Philadelphia University (now Thomas Jefferson University) with a Bachelor's in Science for Psychology and Business.

 Many of Hillary's early clients were individuals with a history of trauma.
 In children, this presented as impulse control disorder, conduct disorder, attention deficit hyperactivity, anxiety, depression, adjustment disorder.
-In adults trauma presents as hyperactivity, difficulty maintaining healthy relationships, anxiety, insomnia, depression, and anger.
+In adults trauma might present as hyperactivity, difficulty maintaining healthy relationships, anxiety, insomnia, depression, and anger.
 Working with these clients early on, Hillary realized a need for creativity in the mental health system; not only in the individual therapy work, but also in the general presentation of treatment for mental health.

 In order for her work to be effective, Hillary had to demonstrate warmth, knowledge, skill and creativity; she believes it was a combination of these skills, as well as the variety of skills her clients held (and not without them), that she was able to effect change through her work.